celyk/godot-isf/README.md

 2. Enable the addon in your project settings
 3. Drag in your .fs files to the project directory.
 They will be automatically converted to a scene file

+The ShaderMaterial should be directly accessable on the scene.
+You can peak at the inner workings by right clicking on it and ticking Editable Children

 # Limitations

 I did my best to follow the ISF [specification](https://github.com/mrRay/ISF_Spec), but unfortunately not every GLSL feature can be accounted for in Godot shaders